chandan00761/starfall-visual-studio-code/.github/pull_request_template.md

 - [ ] Tested this in Visual Studio Code v.
 - [ ] Tested this in Visual Studio Code Insiders v.
+- [ ] Tested this in GitHub Codespaces v.
 - [ ] Tested this in VSCodium v.

 #### Anything else worth mentioning?